marangaa/udacity-Alx-data-analyst/README.md

-# udacity-Alx-data-analyst
+# project 2 wrangling data

- files for udacity data analyst nanodegree
+files for my second project, had to wrangle we rate dogs data